saiprasadchandapuram/hcm-data-migration/README.md

 ## Business Problem

-A company was moving **300 employee records** from Excel into Oracle Cloud HCM.
+**Scenario (synthetic data):** A company is moving **300 employee records** from Excel into Oracle Cloud HCM.
+The records are fake and were created for this portfolio project.
+Nothing was loaded into a live Oracle system.
+The mapping and validation are prepared for Oracle HCM Data Loader (HDL).

 The legacy data had no validation:

 - Departments had multiple different spellings
 - Dates came in six different formats
 - Salaries were stored as text